michaelhenkel/opencontrail-cni-cnm-service-chaining/README.md

       (for multi-host networking the docker-engine must be
        connected to a key/value store)

+The CNM and CNI drivers (and vrouter agent) are run as containers so
+that the host must not install any depending package.

 Install Kernel headers:
 ```
 apt-get install -y linux-headers-`uname -r` \